Conforto HR in 9th, Mets overcome early gaffe to top Pirates

 Walker said he tried to swat the ball into the dugout.

-Mets manager Luis Rojas immediately ran out to argue the call and was quickly ejected.
 Walker was charged with an error on the play, while Newman was credited with a single and one RBI.

+Rojas immediately ran out to argue the call and was ejected.
+He said he wanted the umpires to conference to make sure the correct call was made, even though the play was not reviewable.

+“I didn’t wake up this morning to get thrown out in the bottom of the first inning,” he said.

 After walking pitcher JT Brubaker, Walker was pulled from the game.
 He allowed six runs on four hit and four walks while recording just one out.